CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

     privileges and are safer to use.

 ..
-[1] Most often people think of docker containers when the word
+[1] Most often people think of Docker containers when the word
     container is mentioned.
-Docker is the most well known, however docker schema, and standards are not well documented.
+Docker is the most well known, however Docker schema, and standards are not well documented.
 Containers in this case can refer to Linux Container which is a superset of Docker Containers, Rkt, LXC, and other implementations.
-While most of the ideas discussed here will be generic across containers, the docker container, and DockerHub will be used as examples, due largely in part to their popularity.
+While most of the ideas discussed here will be generic across containers, the Docker container, and DockerHub will be used as examples, due largely in part to their popularity.